Department of Chemistry

 CHM 234 An Integrated, Quantitative Introduction to the Natural Sciences II (see ISC 234)

-CHM 235 An Integrated, Quantitative Introduction to the Natural Sciences III (see ISC 235)
+CHM 235 An Integrated, Quantitative Approach to Biochemistry and Neuroscience (see ISC 235)

 CHM 236 An Integrated, Quantitative Introduction to the Natural Sciences IV (see ISC 236)

 CHM 255A Life in the Universe (see GEO 255A)